 Frommer’s lists exact prices in the local currency.
-However, rates fluctuate, so before departing consult a currency exchange website such as www.oanda.com/convert/classic to check up-to-the-minute rates.
+The currency conversions quoted above were correct at press time.
+However, rates fluctuate, so before departing consult a currency exchange website such as www.oanda.com or www.xe.com to check up-to-the-minute rates.

 ATMs are widely available in Paris, but if you’re venturing into rural France, it’s always good to have cash in your pocket.
 Be sure you know your personal identification number (PIN) and daily withdrawal limit before you depart.
 Many banks impose a fee when you withdraw money abroad, and that fee can be higher for international transactions than for domestic ones.
 In addition, the bank from which you withdraw cash may charge its own fee.
-Currency exchange is available at Paris airports, train stations, and along most of the major boulevards -- just look out for a sign saying Bureau de Change.
-They charge a small commission.
+For currency exchanges, always use a bank (you’ll get a better exchange rate that way).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.